New York Equitable Distribution Lawyer

 Marital Property

 In the absence of a marital agreement like a prenuptial agreement, any assets obtained by either partner during the marriage are assumed to be marital property.
-This includes real or financial assets regardless of whose name the asset is underlined.
+This includes real or financial assets regardless of whose name the asset is under.

 Examples of marital property include: